vicsanity623/Axiom-Agent/ROADMAP.md

 ---

+## ✅ Phase 3: Advanced Symbolic Reasoning (Complete)

+This phase is now **complete**.
+The agent has successfully moved beyond simple fact recall to true symbolic reasoning.
+Its understanding of grammar and context has been significantly deepened, and it can now infer knowledge by combining facts it has learned.

+### ✅ **Core Achievements of this Phase:**
+- **Expanded Parser Grammar (Prepositions):** The `SymbolicParser` was upgraded to understand prepositional phrases (e.g., "The book is **on the table**," "Paris is **in France**"), allowing it to learn more complex and precise factual relationships.
+- **Deterministic Coreference Resolution:** A non-LLM mechanism for resolving pronouns (`it`, `they`) was implemented.
+The agent now uses the immediate conversation history to understand simple contextual follow-up questions.
+- **Introspective Knowledge Refinement:** A new autonomous `refinement_cycle` was created.
+This allows the agent to proactively review its own "chunky," un-atomic facts and use the LLM to break them down into smaller, higher-quality, atomic facts, thereby improving the integrity of its knowledge base.
+- **Multi-Hop Symbolic Reasoning:** The agent is now capable of **Multi-Hop Symbolic Reasoning**.
+It can answer a question by logically combining multiple, separate facts from its knowledge base without LLM assistance (e.g., answering "Is Socrates a mortal?" by combining the facts `Socrates is a human` and `A human is a mortal`).

+---

-## The Path Forward: Deepening Semantic Understanding
+## The Path Forward: Scalability and Strategy

-With the agent now capable of stable, intelligent, and symbolic-first learning, the strategic focus shifts to deepening its semantic understanding and scaling its knowledge base.
+With the core symbolic learning and reasoning engine now in place, the strategic focus shifts from *intelligence* to *scalability* and *strategic learning*.

-### **Phase 3: Advanced Symbolic Reasoning (Current Focus)**
+### **Phase 4: The Distributed Mind (Knowledge Scalability) (Current Focus)**
-- **Goal:** To expand the `SymbolicParser`'s grammatical capabilities and the agent's reasoning logic, allowing it to understand and answer more complex queries without LLM assistance.
+- **Goal:** Overcome local RAM/storage limits by migrating the knowledge graph to a free-tier cloud database, enabling the agent's memory to scale to hundreds of thousands of concepts.
-- **Status:** **In Progress.**
+- **Status:** **Current Focus.**
 - **Next Steps:**
-    1.  **Expand Parser Grammar (Prepositions):** The next major grammatical challenge is to teach the parser to handle prepositional phrases (e.g., "The book is **on the table**," "Paris is **in France**"), which will dramatically increase the complexity of facts it can learn.
-    2.  **Implement Coreference Resolution:** Build a simple, deterministic mechanism to resolve basic pronouns (e.g., "it," "they") by looking at the immediate conversation history.
-    3.  **Develop Introspective Refinement:** Create a new autonomous cycle where the agent reviews its own "chunky" facts (long, un-atomic definitions) and attempts to break them down into smaller, more precise facts.
-- **Success Metrics:** Achieve a measurable reduction in LLM fallback calls.
-The agent can answer multi-part questions by combining facts it has learned symbolically.

-### **Phase 4: The Distributed Mind (Knowledge Scalability)**
-- **Goal:** Overcome local RAM/storage limits by migrating the knowledge graph to a free-tier cloud database, enabling the agent's memory to scale to hundreds of thousands of concepts.
     - **Milestone:** The agent's brain lives in a persistent, scalable cloud database (e.g., Neo4j AuraDB Free, Redis Cloud), separating the "mind" from the "machine."
 - **Success Metrics:** The agent's knowledge base can grow beyond the limits of a local machine without performance degradation.
+The autonomous training can run on one machine while the interactive agent runs on another, both connected to the same cloud-based brain.

 ### **Phase 5: The Autonomous Scholar (Advanced Curriculum Learning)**
 - **Goal:** Evolve the agent's learning from simple goal fulfillment to a strategic, goal-oriented "curriculum" driven by the gaps in its own understanding.
-- **Milestone:** The agent can autonomously set and pursue multi-step learning goals to comprehend complex topics.
+- **Status:** **Not Started.**
-- **Key Steps:**
+- **Next Steps:**
     1.  **Curriculum Generation:** When a high-level goal is set (e.g., "Understand photosynthesis"), the agent will use its parser and lexicon to generate a curriculum of prerequisite topics ("plant," "sunlight," "chlorophyll," etc.) and create `INVESTIGATE` goals for them.
     2.  **Implement Reinforcement Heuristics:** Create a simple system that "rewards" the agent for learning facts related to its current curriculum goal, guiding its study process.
 - **Success Metrics:** The agent demonstrates the ability to learn a complex topic by systematically exploring its foundational concepts first.
 The knowledge graph shows dense, interconnected clusters of knowledge around specific domains.